bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 Now this is all well and good but an astute observer will notice that unless we put some additional constraints, our autoencoder can just set :math:`z=x` (i.e. the identity function) and generate a perfect reconstruction.
 What better representation for a reconstruction than *exactly* the original data?
-This is generally solved by making it difficult to learn just the identity function.
+This is not desirable because we originally wanted to find a good latent representation for :math:`z`, not just regurgitate :math:`x`!
+We can easily solve this though by making it difficult to learn just the identity function.

 The easiest method is to just make the dimensions of :math:`z` smaller than :math:`x`.
 For example, if your image has 900 pixels (30 x 30) then make the